 Tymoczko originally defined this action in type $A$ \cite[Section 3.1]{tym:08}.
 She proved that it restricts to an action of $W$ on the image of the embedding

 and that it descends to an action of $W$ on $H^*(\Hess(s,H))$ through the surjection

-These results were extended to arbitrary semisimple Lie algebras in \cite[Section 8.3]{abe.hor.mas.mur.sat:19} to give a dot-action of $W$ on the cohomology of any regular semisimple Hessenberg variety.
+These results extend to arbitrary semisimple Lie algebras \cite[Section 8.3]{abe.hor.mas.mur.sat:19} to give a dot action of $W$ on the cohomology of any regular semisimple Hessenberg variety.

-We will show that the Tymoczko dot-action on $H^*_T(\mathcal{B}_s)$ agrees with the monodromy action of $W$ induced by \eqref{factors}.
-This will imply that the Tymoczko dot-action on $H^*(\Hess(s,H))$ coincides with the monodromy action of $W$ coming from Proposition \ref{monodromy factors}.
+We will show that the dot action on $H^*_T(\mathcal{B}_s)$ agrees with the monodromy action of $W$ induced by \eqref{factors}.
+This will imply that the dot action on $H^*(\Hess(s,H))$ coincides with the monodromy action of $W$ coming from Proposition \ref{monodromy factors}.

 \begin{proposition} Let $s\in\mathfrak{t}$ be a regular element.
-The monodromy action of $W$ on $H^*_T(\mathcal{B}_s)$ coincides with the Tymoczko dot-action. \end{proposition} \begin{proof} There is an isomorphism of graded algebras
+The monodromy action of $W$ on $H^*_T(\mathcal{B}_s)$ coincides with the dot action. \end{proposition} \begin{proof} There is an isomorphism of graded algebras

 as in Remark \ref{weyl action} of the appendix.
-The Tymoczko dot-action on $H^*_T(\mathcal{B}_s)$ is exactly the diagonal $W$-action induced by the natural actions of the Weyl group on $\mathcal{B}_s$ and on $\mathfrak{t}$.
+The dot action on $H^*_T(\mathcal{B}_s)$ is exactly the diagonal $W$-action induced by the natural actions of the Weyl group on $\mathcal{B}_s$ and on $\mathfrak{t}$.
 The conclusion now follows from Corollary \ref{factorscor}. \end{proof}

 \begin{corollary} Let $s\in\mathfrak{t}$ be a regular element.
-The monodromy action of $W$ on $H^*(\Hess(s,H))$ coincides with the Tymoczko dot-action. \end{corollary} \begin{proof} The dot-action on $H^*(\Hess(s,H))$ is induced from the dot-action of $W$ on $H^*_T(\mathcal{B}_s)$ through the maps \eqref{restr} and \eqref{spec}.
+The monodromy action of $W$ on $H^*(\Hess(s,H))$ coincides with the dot action. \end{corollary} \begin{proof} The dot action on $H^*(\Hess(s,H))$ is induced from the dot action of $W$ on $H^*_T(\mathcal{B}_s)$ through the maps \eqref{restr} and \eqref{spec}.
 In the proof of Proposition \ref{monodromy factors}, it is shown that the monodromy action on $H^*(\Hess(s,H))$ is induced from the monodromy action of $W$ on $H^*_T(\mathcal{B}_s)$ in the same way.
-In view of Proposition \ref{equivariant coincidence}, the two actions agree. \end{proof}
+In view of Proposition \ref{equivariant coincidence}, the two actions agree.\qedhere\\ \end{proof}